ghzeni/blockgame-guide/README.md

 ===================
      -The Realms-
 ===================
-There are three realms in BlockGame: Yggdrasil, Midgard and Myrkheim.
+There are three realms in Blockgame: Yggdrasil, Midgard and Myrkheim.

 >Yggdrasil
 This is the 'Realm between Realms', kind of like a hub/ overworld.